Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Examples

+and therefore $|\psi_t(x)|\to \infty$ as $|x|\to \infty$ for all $t< \frac1L$.
+As a consequence, the semigroup $(R(t))_{t\geq 0}$ satisfies the Feller property, i.e., the space of all continuous functions vanishing at infinity is invariant under $R(t)$ for all $t\geq0$. \item One readily verifies that Assumption \ref{ass:R} is satisfied for Koopman semigroups and transition semigroups of L\'evy and Ornstein--Uhlenbeck processes, see~\cite{FKN23} for the details. \end{enumerate} \end{remark}

 In the sequel, we consider a perturbation of the linear transition semigroup $(R(t))_{t\geq 0}$, where we take the supremum over all transition probabilities which are sufficiently close to the reference measure $\mu_t$.
-In Subsection~\ref{sec:control}, we considered a Brownian motion with uncertain drift and diffusion, where the uncertainty was parametrized by a finite-dimensional parameter space.
-Here, the non-parametric uncertainty is instead given by an infinite-dimensional ball of probability measures.
 To that end, we endow $\p_p$ with the $p$-Wasserstein distance